ben-manes/gradle-versions-plugin/README.md

 > When the settings plugin is also applied, request the per-project plugin
 > *without* a version—the settings plugin already puts it on every project's
 > classpath, and a versioned request fails to resolve.
 This includes a version
-> catalog alias, which always carries a version.
+> catalog alias, which always includes a version.

 ### The `plugins` block